Algebraic models of local period maps and Yukawa algebras: Introduction

 although we think that ideas and methods developed here can be applied in a more or less straightforward way to more general situations.
-This choice is also motivated to a better understanding of the Yukawa coupling, see e.g. \cite[p.
-36]{Green}, \cite[p.
-132]{CGGH}, from the point of view of deformation theory.
+This choice is also motivated to a better understanding of the Yukawa coupling, as defined in the algebraic geometry framework (\cite[p.
+132]{CGGH},\cite[p.
+36]{Green}), from the point of view of deformation theory and infinitesimal variations of Hodge structures.

-It is now a matter of fact that higher derivatives of holomorphic maps have lots on common with Massey product structures: this is not surprising since the latter may be thought as higher derivatives of Kuranishi maps.
-The quoting of Schlessinger and Stasheff \cite{SS1} ``Massey product structures can be very helpful, though they are in general described in a form that is unsatisfactory'' is valid also in relation to higher derivatives.
-It is nowadays well understood that Massey product structures should be replaced by DG-Lie algebras and $L_{\infty}$-algebras, following the general principles exposed by Deligne and Drinfeld in their famous letters \cite{DtM,DtS}; in the same circle of ideas, every morphism of deformation theories is induced by a morphism in the homotopy category of DG-Lie algebras, which admits a representative as an $L_{\infty}$ morphism, unique up to homotopy equivalence.
+Since every proper flat family of complex manifolds is obtained locally as a pull back of the Kuranishi family $\sX\to B$ of the central fibre $X_0$, it is sufficient to study the locus $Y_B\subset B$.
+In doing this there are several nontrivial problems to solve.
+The first is that the classical description of the period map is defined only for families over reduced basis, while there are many examples of projective manifolds with non-reduced Kuranishi base space \cite{vakil}.
+In fact, for families over certain non reduced singularities the Gauss-Manin connection does not integrate (this explains, for instance, the assumption on the map $d$ in \cite[Prop.
+4.2]{bloch}).

+The solution to this problem that we adopt here is based on the Fiorenza-Manetti description of the period map given in \cite{FMperiods,FMAJ}.
+Very briefly (details in Sections~\ref{sec.CHF} and \ref{sec:FM}), if $A_{X_0}^{*,*}$ denotes the de Rham complex of $X_0$ and $A_X^{0,p}(\Theta_{X_0})$ the space of $(0,p)$-forms with values in the holomorphic tangent bundle, then a deformation of $X_0$ over $B$ is induced by a holomorphic family $\xi\colon B\to A_X^{0,p}(\Theta_{X_0})$ of integrable almost complex structures, defined up to gauge equivalence \cite{GoMil2,ManRendiconti}.
+The contraction operator